 - Intracytoplasmic sperm injection (ICSI) – A technician injects one sperm into an egg using a small needle.
-Dr. Anderson transfers the resulting embryo to the female partner’s uterus.
+Your doctor transfers the resulting embryo to the female partner’s uterus.

-- In vitro fertilization (IVF) – A technician places sperm into a special dish with the egg and allows them to fertilize naturally before Dr. Anderson transfers the embryo to the woman’s uterus.
+- In vitro fertilization (IVF) – A technician places sperm into a special dish with the egg and allows them to fertilize naturally before Your doctor transfers the embryo to the woman’s uterus.

-- Intrauterine insemination (IUI) – Dr. Anderson injects sperm directly into the woman’s uterus when she is ovulating, giving the couple a good chance of conceiving.
+- Intrauterine insemination (IUI) – Your doctor injects sperm directly into the woman’s uterus when she is ovulating, giving the couple a good chance of conceiving.

 Don’t give up on having a family.
 To learn more about male infertility treatment or to schedule an appointment with our Southern California fertility doctor, contact us.